 Georgia Lesh-Laurie served as chancellor of CU Denver from 1997 – 2003.
 On May 9, 2019, she passed away at 80 years old—but her legacy at CU Denver will continue to live on.
-The Georgia Lesh-Laurie Trust announced in summer 2019 that the former Chancellor Emerita will gift to CU Denver nearly $5 million over the next 10 years.
-A fund of this size could cover tuition and fees for more than 40 undergraduate students annually, beginning as early as next fall.
+The Georgia Lesh-Laurie Trust announced in summer 2019 that the former chancellor emerita will gift to CU Denver nearly $5 million over the next 10 years.
+A fund of this size could cover tuition and fees for more than 40 undergraduate students annually.

 An Accomplished Career